Sabina Di Risio shares how PatSnap has improved EcoSynthetix’ ability to address opportunities more proactively

 “Our daily challenge as a company is to turn great ideas into products that meet all three of the following requirements simultaneously: performance, cost and sustainable value.
 Consumers will not pay more for green products, they’ll only pay the equivalent of other products on the market so you need to obtain solutions that can work at the intersection of the three core requirements.

 “For me personally within my technology scouting role and having to provide intelligence about technologies and their innovation ecosystems, challenges can arise around speed, time and varying levels of granularity.
 Challenges of speed relate to producing the intelligence on demand when internal stakeholders need it.
 Time challenges are reporting on technology spaces from the past, present and future in an effective way.
-And finally, I report on these technology trends at varying levels of granularity; macro level (technology field-specific), micro view (company-specific), and nano level (
+And finally, I report on these technology trends at varying levels of granularity; macro level (technology field-specific), micro view (company-specific), and nano level (patent-specific).

 “Other challenges come when evaluating our competitive landscape, trying to identify possible licensing opportunities, areas of freedom to operate or possible future infringement to avoid.
 I also have internal challenges when exploring our innovation process, trying to find interrelations between different stakeholders within our business ecosystem.
 I have to ask myself: are there synergies, opportunities or weaknesses amongst what we’re doing?”